CliMA/ClimaArtifacts/forty_yrs_era5_land_forcing_data/README.md

 6. Create an account on https://cds.climate.copernicus.eu/.
 7. Find your Personal Access Token at https://cds.climate.copernicus.eu/profile.
 8a.
 Using your virtual environment, run the script (e.g. `python
-    get_era5_land_forcing_data.py YOUR_API_KEY YEAR_START YEAR_END MODE`) with
+    get_era5_land_forcing_data.py YOUR_API_KEY YEAR_START YEAR_END RES`) with your API key
-    your API key from step 2 and your desired starting and ending years.
+    from step 2, your desired starting and ending years, and the desired resolution for the longitude and latitude.
 Note that YEAR_END is not included when download data.
-For instance, to download ERA5 data for the years 1979 to 2024 with all the variables, run `python get_era5_land_forcing_data.py YOUR_API_KEY 1979 2025 all`.
-Alternatively, run
+For instance, to download ERA5 data for the years 1979 to 2024 with a resolution of 1.0 degree, run `python get_era5_land_forcing_data.py YOUR_API_KEY 1979 2025 1.0`.
-    `python get_era5_land_forcing_data.py YOUR_API_KEY 1979 2025 split`
-    to get the datasets split by instantaneous and rate variables.
-Downloading all the variables in one file is faster than downloading the instantaneous and rate variables in different files.
-However, when downloading all the variables in a single file, there are cases where the variables are missing.
-One way to resolve this is to download the rate and instantaneous variables separately.
 See the next step for checking if any file is corrupted or missing.
 8b.
 Check for corrupted and missing files using `julia
     find_corrupted_and_missing_nc_files.jl YEAR_START YEAR_END LAST_MONTH`.
 Note that
     YEAR_END is included.
 For instance, to check corrupted files for the years 1979 to 2024